khanmujeeb687/travelnotes/README.md

 # travelnotes
  A geotagable-notes app with google maps to create memo for a specific location and navigate there in future.

+ Just add your google map api key to android->app->src->main->AndroidManifest.xml

+ Hurray!!
+App is ready to work.